icopy-site/awesome/docs/awesome/Awesome-Sitecore.md

 ## Security

 - [Securty Headers](https://github.com/GuitarRich/SXA.SecurityHeaders) - Shows how to implemenmt response security headers on an exaple of SXA, but they are truly Helix-generic.
+- [SI Snitch](https://github.com/KayeeNL/SI-Snitch) - A debugging tool for reading claims passed to Sitecore from Sitecore Identity, after transformation of those claims from Sitecore Identity.
+It can be helpful in identifying claims that Sitecore is getting (and in what format) and ensuring group transformations in Sitecore Identity are being processed properly.
 - [MasterKey](https://github.com/islaytitans/MasterKey) - A module for Unlocking Sitecore Items.
 - [Sitecore Delete Access Rights](https://github.com/mikaelnet/sitecore-access-rights) - Enables the "item:removeVersion" access right, allowing authors to remove individual item versions without allowing authors to delete the entire item.
 It also allows the initial creator of an item to delete his/her own item, unless an explicit deny delete access right is applied to the item.